loading spinner

 B,L

-Activity note: Getting on/off busses; driving about 50 miles throughout the day, approximately 1.5 hours depending upon local traffic.
-Walking approximately 1.5 miles throughout the day on pavement.
+Activity note: Getting on/off a bus; driving about 50 miles throughout the day, approximately 1.5 hours riding time (depending on traffic).
+Walking about 1.5 miles throughout the day; pavement.
 Swimming and snorkeling from a boat.
-Getting in/out of ocean using stairs on catamaran.

 Morning: We will board a catamaran to snorkel along the Kona Coast.
-From the onboard naturalist, we will learn about the marine life then jump in the water and experience the adventure of seeing for ourselves!
+We will learn about the marine life then jump in the water and experience the adventure of seeing for ourselves!

-Afternoon: Our catamaran will return to shore in the early afternoon and we will return to the hotel.
-The remainder of the afternoon is free to relax or continue exploring Kailua-Kona.
+Afternoon: Our catamaran will return to shore in the early afternoon and we will then walk back to the hotel.
+The remainder of the afternoon will be free to continue exploring Kailua-Kona independently, spend time with fellow Road Scholars, or just relax.

 Dinner: On your own to enjoy local fare.